 - Eco Friendly- Low VOC, water based and little noticeable odor making it safe for people and pets.

 The paint distresses easily if you do the distressing right after the paint is dry.
-Otherwise it’s hard as heck to get off.
-I used 80 grit sandpaper and a power sander for the distressing.
-It doesn’t take long!
+Otherwise it's hard as heck to get off.
+I used 80 grit sandpaper (very course) and a power sander to distress the paint on the nightstands.

 This yard sale furniture looks pretty darn good now, doesn't it.
 The pieces have lovely details like the dentil molding at the top front.
 Makes for nice distressing.

 Wow, that’s it.
 The sheen of the Beyond Paint is what I like best.
-It’s between a flat and a satin or eggshell finish which means its not overly shiny.
-The price is a little more than some paints but for the quality and the three-in-one aspect the price is right.
-Coverage is great too.
-One quart goes a long way.
+It’s between a flat and a satin or eggshell finish which means it's not overly shiny.
+Coverage is great and one quart goes a long way.

 Anyone go to yard sales regularly?
 What is your experience?
 Do you think prices are getting higher?
-Leave me a note and I’ll see you next time, Kathy
+Leave me a note and I'll see you next time As always, thanks for being here, Kathy